wso2/carbon-dashboards/README.md

 # UUF Portal

-This is complete rewritten dashboard app with UUF
+UUF Portal is UUF based carbon-dashboard component which runs on WSO2 Carbon 5.